What is CRM? CRM Software Explained

 With visibility and easy access to data, it's easier to collaborate and increase productivity.
 Everyone in your company can see how customers have been communicated with, what they’ve bought, when they last purchased, what they paid, and so much more.
 CRM solutions can help companies of all sizes drive business growth, and it can be especially beneficial to a small business, where teams often need to find ways to do more with less.
 Our CRM Handbook explains how and why small to medium-sized businesses should consider utilising CRM software, plus advice and the first steps for getting started.

-Gartner predicts that by 2021, CRM will be the single largest revenue area of spending in enterprise software.
-If your business is going to last, you know that you need a strategy for the future.
+CRM software is increasing in importance as it is the largest and fastest-growing enterprise application software category.
+Worldwide spending on CRM is expected to reach USD $114.4 billion by 2027.
+If your business is going to last, you need a strategy for the future that’s centred around your customers and enabled by the right technology.
 You have targets for sales, business objectives, and profitability.
 But getting up-to-date, reliable information on your progress can be tricky.
 How do you translate the many streams of data coming in from sales, customer service, marketing, and social media monitoring into useful business information?

 Running a business without CRM software can cost you.